 Getting Started

-ipwho is a command-line tool that looks up geolocation data for any IP address using free public APIs.
+ipwhoami is a command-line tool that looks up geolocation data for any IP address.
 It supports multiple providers, lets you compare results side-by-side, and outputs clean JSON for scripting.
+It also includes a self-hosted API powered by offline databases — no rate limits, no API keys.

 Quick Install